zaidcareem/tower-of-hanoi-javafx/README.md

   2) Only 1 disk can be moved at a time.

 This is a project done in IntelliJ IDEA Community Edition 2021

+##### Other :

+Use the change no:of discs option if you want to restart the game before your complete it.